seanbradley/naming_conventions/README.md

 This is a physical environ...

-    NOVA-DEV
+    WAYNE-QA

 This is the code in the repo, and specifically references the master branch...

-    nova-dev
+    wayne-qa

 A feature branch (to be eventually merged into master)...

-    NSD-1-nova-reskin
+    TASK-1-wayne-ui-widget

 We follow the Git Flow methodolgy of branching wherever possible.
 The repo for versioned releases of code are prepended with the version number.
 Note: we have not set this up yet.

-##JIRA
+## JIRA, TFS, Other Scrum Tools

-###PROJECTS
+### PROJECTS

 These follow similar conventions as above.
-Jira project names are in ALL CAPS.
-Jira issues are lowercase.
-An important difference between the way projects in Jira should be represented vs. environments in AWS--Jira projects should use underscores to separate words in their titles.
+Project names ought to be in ALL CAPS.
+Issues are lowercase.
+An important difference between the way projects in scrum tools or a kanban board should be represented vs. environments in the cloud--projects in the scrum tool should use underscores to separate words in their titles.

-####Examples:
+#### Examples:

 An AWS environ...

-    NOVA-DEV
+    ACME-DEV

 A Jira project...

-    NOVA_DEV
+    ACME_DEV

-###ISSUES (TASKS, ETC.)
+### ISSUES (TASKS, ETC.)

-Continue to use dashes when creating issues or tasks within Jira.
-Within each project, Jira automatically prepends issues with an abbreviation of the project's title and a number as unique identifier.
-So, in a Jira project titled NOVA_DEV, the title for an issue like "change-background-images" will automatically be generated as "ND-1-change-background-images".
-Since Git branches will be instantiated from within Jira, the issue title in Jira becomes the branch name in Git.
+Continue to use dashes when creating issues or tasks within your scrum tool.
+Reason: this becomes critical for end-to-end continuous deployment pipelines.
+For example--with Jira: within each project, Jira automatically prepends issues with an abbreviation of the project's title and a number as unique identifier.
+So, in a Jira project titled ACME_DEV, the title for an issue like "change-background-images" will automatically be generated as "ND-1-change-background-images".
+Since--ideally--Git branches should be instantiated from within the scrum tool, the subsequent issue title automatically becomes the branch name in Git.

-####EXAMPLES
+#### EXAMPLES

-So in chat, we reference the NOVA staging environ thusly...
+So in chat, we reference the ACME staging environ thusly...

-    NOVA-DEV
+    ACME-DEV

-And, in chat, we reference the related NOVA Jira project thusly...
+And, in chat, we reference the related ACME project in TFS or Jira thusly...

     NOVA_DEV